Complete-the-Code/ctc2-phase-1/README.md

 As of May 17, 2021, dbrand has "confirmed" that all 23 cards have been acquired, you can see the message in the pinned section of the CTC2 discord channel.
 Additionally they have confirmed that we have everything needed, to solve this challange.

-Given the clue `symbols < cards` we've concluded that we are looking a phrase made up of 21 characters and two other unknowns.
+Given the clue `symbols < cards`, we've concluded that we are looking for a phrase made up of 21 characters and two other unknowns.
-We believe these two unknows to be duplicate symbols, which in this case applies to the characters `C` `D` `H` and `M`. robot069 has "confirmed" this theory as of May 25, 2021.
+We believe these two unknowns are duplicate symbols.
+Using our massive brains, we've deduced that the two duplicate characters can be `C` `D` `H` or `M`. robot069 has "confirmed" this theory as of May 25, 2021.

 ![Confirmation](message.png)